 Java uses a bit different version numbers.
 All java versions first numbers is

 1 actual major version numbers change according to release which is current

 8 .
 Example Java version number is like below.

 Determine Java Version in Windows From Command Line

 We have different methods to determine Java or JRE version in windows.
 The first way is running

-java command in command like with version information.
+java command in command line with version information.
 We will also provide

 -version option like below.

 > java -version

 We can see that cırrent JRE or Java version is

 1.8.0_144 .
 Here we can call